Aloso/colo/README.md

 ![usage with other color spaces](docs/colo2.png)

-If `colo` is used outside of a terminal, it outputs JSON, because it is the most ubiquitous data format:
+If `colo` is used outside of a terminal, it outputs JSON, because it is the most ubiquitous data exchange format:

 ![json usage](docs/colo3.png)